Ubayed-Bin-Sufian/sugar-docs/src/CODE_OF_CONDUCT.md

 That collaboration depends on good relationships between developers (and end-users).
-We have agreed upon the following Code of Conduct as a guide to our collaboration and cooperation.
+We have agreed upon the following Code of Conduct as a guide for our collaboration and cooperation.

 This Code of Conduct covers your behavior as a member of the Sugar Labs community, in any forum, mailing list, wiki, web site, IRC